The meaning of “good character” in your visa application

 Applicants who fail the character test may have their visa refused or cancelled by the Minister for Immigration or the Department of Immigration and Border Protection.

-What is considered when determining “good character”?
+What is considered when determining “good character” in Australia?

 An applicant’s past and present criminal conduct along with their conduct in general is considered when determining good character.
 This means you are required to disclose information about your past conduct including any criminal convictions or charges, if applicable, and the refusal to grant, or the cancellation of, any previous visas.
 Failing the character test has resulted in many visas being cancelled over the past.

-What constitutes failure of the character test?
+What constitutes failure of the good character test Australia?

 An applicant will fail the character test on several grounds, including if: